-The project, which will be spread over 62 acres, will have a 557,000ft² warehouse comprising parking area, offices, utilities, stormwater management units, and drive aisles.
+Niagara’s new bottling facility facility spans across 62 acres of land and features a 557,000ft² warehouse comprising parking area, offices, utilities, stormwater management units and drive aisles.

 Details of Niagara Bottling’s new bottling plant

-The plant is expected to use 900,000 gallons of Chesterfield County water a day for producing purified water.
+It currently uses roughly 900,000 gallons (gal) of Chesterfield County water a day to produce its purified water.

-Collaboration between the Virginia Economic Development Partnership, the Greater Richmond Partnership and Chesterfield County, played a key role in establishing the facility.
+The collaboration between the Virginia Economic Development Partnership, the Greater Richmond Partnership and Chesterfield County played a key role in establishing the facility.

-The Government of Virginia agreed to provide a $500,000 funding, through the Commonwealth’s Opportunity Fund, for the project in order to support Chesterfield County.
+The Government of Virginia provided $500,000 in funding for the project via the Commonwealth’s Opportunity Fund in order to support Chesterfield County.

-The Virginia Economic Development Partnership’s Virginia Jobs Investment Program will provide Niagara Bottling with funding and services to assist employee training at the plant.
-Additionally, the company will get sales and can use tax deductions on the bottling manufacturing machinery.
+In addition, the Virginia Economic Development Partnership’s Virginia Jobs Investment Programme provided Niagara Bottling with funding and services to assist employee training at the new plant.

 Niagara Bottling’s bottled water production process

-The Niagara bottles are made using polyethylene terephthalate (PET) plastic and high-density polyethylene caps.
+Niagara’s bottles are made using polyethylene terephthalate (PET) plastic and feature high-density polyethylene caps.

-The sourced water is transferred to the facility through a stainless steel pipeline and is then treated using carbon filtration, aeration and / or ultra-violet (UV) disinfection technologies.
+The sourced water is transferred to the facility through a stainless-steel pipeline and subsequently treated using carbon filtration, aeration and / or ultraviolet (UV) disinfection technologies.
 The treated water goes through the reverse osmosis process and then stored in stainless steel tanks.

 Marketing commentary on Niagara Bottling

-Headquartered in Ontario, California, the company operates 19 bottling plants in the US.
-In the early 1990s, Niagara expanded its business to provide single-serve private label bottled water to grocery and club stores, convenience and wholesalers.
+Niagara expanded its business in the early 1990s to provide single-serve, private label bottled water to grocery and club stores, convenience and wholesalers.